Help for children with SLCN

 Most children with speech and language impairments need speech and language therapy.
 Speech and language therapists can undertake assessments to identify difficulties which a child may have.

-- Parents can refer their child to a speech and language therapist. do not need a referral from a GP.
+- Parents can refer their child to a speech and language therapist and do not need a referral from a GP.
 Details of speech and language therapy services can be obtained from local NHS trusts.

 - A child who requires long-term speech and language therapy may require a statement of educational needs